basho/basho_docs/source/languages/en/riak/dev/using/search.md

 io:fwrite("~p~n", [Docs]).
 ```

 The response to a query will be an object containing details about the response, such as a query's max score and a list of documents which match the given query.
-It's worth nothing two things: a) the documents returned are search documents (a set of solr field/values), not a Riak value, and b) the HTTP response is a direct Solr response, while the drivers use protocol buffers and are encoded with different field names.
+It's worth noting two things:

+- The documents returned are search documents (a set of Solr field/values),
+  not a Riak value
+- The HTTP response is a direct Solr response, while the drivers use Protocol
+  Buffers and are encoded with different field names

-This is a common HTTP `response` value.
+This is a common HTTP `response` value:

 ```json
 {